Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

 To report your adoption expenses and claim the adoption credit or exclusion:

-Attach the appropriate documentation
+Attach the appropriate records to the form.

 The amount of expenses you incurred